rhaversen/FractalGame/readme.md

 An Unreal Engine 5 project featuring real-time raymarched Mandelbulb fractals with adaptive LOD and camera movement based on distance estimation.

+# Playing

+Download the latest release from the [Releases](https://github.com/YourUsername/FractalGame/releases) page.

+# Development

+To build and run the project locally, follow these steps:

 ## Prerequisites

 ### Required Software